 Research in Psychology

-The research groupings have been set up in order to ensure that there is a departmental focus on research, thus implementing the department's strategic objective with regard to research: "To establish and maintain an international reputation for research excellence, and the usefulness of that research, in designated area of applied psychology".
+The research challenges implements the School's strategic objective: "To establish and maintain an international reputation for research excellence, and the usefulness of that research, in designated area of applied psychology".

-Each research grouping follows a programme of thematic development and mentoring, shared research and publication, and quest for research funding.
-The research experience within the groupings also contributes to the undergraduate and postgraduate teaching programmes to help our teaching be well informed and state of the art.
+Each research challenge is linked to a programme of thematic development and mentoring, shared research and publication, and a quest for research funding.
+The research experience also contributes to teaching to help our lectures to be well informed and state of the art.

-Each grouping has a group leader, who in each case is a researcher with an established international reputation.
-All members of staff are primary members of one grouping; some members of staff are secondary members of another grouping.
+Each challenges has a research leader, who in each case is a researcher with an established international reputation.
+All members of staff are primary members of one thematic grouping; some members of staff are secondary members of another thematic grouping.

 We have established Wednesday afternoons in our department as a focus for sharing research activities.

-Once a fortnight, there is a departmental seminar, given by either a member of staff or an invited guest.
-All UCC staff and students are welcome to attend these seminars; if you are from outside of UCC please contact Dr. Samantha Dockray (firstname.lastname@example.org) first.
+Once a fortnight, there is a departmental seminar by a member of staff or an invited guest.
+All UCC staff and students are welcome to attend these seminars; if you are from outside of UCC please contact Dr. Samantha Dockray first.